w3c/automotive-viss2/client/client-1.0/Javascript/README.md

 After the server URL is set, then requests can be issued to the server. <br>
 For request examples, see the file appclient_commands.txt that contains request examples for both Websockets and HTTP transport protocols.  <br>
 The VSS paths shown in the examples can be replaced by any path that the VSS tree at the VSS Github project supports (https://github.com/GENIVI/vehicle_signal_specification). <br>
-The Gen2 access restriction model describes two authorization servers, the Access Grant Token (AGT) server, and the Access Token (AT) server, <br>
+The Gen2 access restriction model describes two authorization servers, the Access Grant Token (AGT) server, and the Access Token (AT) server. <br>
-as described in https://rawcdn.githack.com/w3c/automotive/63ebd2f57f847f5a59dd508dbafcad81a2eba280/spec/Gen2_Core.html#-a-name-userauth-a-user-authentication-and-authorization. <br>
 To obtain an AGT token the agtclient.html is used.
 The IP address is the same as for the Gen2 server, the path is "agtserver",<br> and the request to the agtserver must be a JSON formatted message<br>
 {"userid":"XXX","vin":"YYY"}<br>